 5 tbsp of Black or White Chia Seeds

 4 tbsp of melted Raw Coconut Oil – if they are too moist you may only need 3 tablespoons.

-1 tbsp of Coconut Syrup
+1 tbsp of Pure Harvest Rice Bran Syrup

 2 tbsp extra Shredded Coconut for rolling balls in. – don’t do this step if your are very FODMAP sensitive

 How To Make Bliss Balls

-In a Vita-mix or suitable blender that can grind up nuts, grind till semi-fine the almonds, sunflower seeds, pumpkin seeds and linseed.
+In a Vita-mix or suitable blender that can grind up nuts, grind till semi-fine the nuts, sunflower seeds, pumpkin seeds and linseed.
 Then add in your coconut sugar and blend this is for a few seconds.

 Now scrap the mixture out into a glass or stainless steel bowl and add in the shredded coconut, cacao powder, cinnamon powder and chia seeds and combine well.
 You may need to crumble it and mix it with your fingertips, as the oils in the nuts and seed will cause it to clump together after grinding.

 Next add your melted coconut oil and coconut syrup and stir to combine well.
 You then take approximately, half a tablespoon amount of the mixture and roll it into a ball and then roll it around in a plate full of shredded coconut so that it is coated.
 Pop the balls into a safe polypropylene #no.% Tupperware container, or a glass Pyrex dish with a lid and store in the fridge.
 The Bliss Balls take about 3 hours to set and should be kept in the fridge and consumed within a few days.